saamia1/Clustering/README.md

 ```

 ## Dataset
-- Synthetic Data: Generated using the make_blobs function from sklearn.
+- Synthetic Data: Generated using the make_blobs function from sklearn with 300 instances, 4 centers, and a standard deviation of 0.6.
-- Image Data: An RGB image used for clustering RGB values.
+- Image Data: An RGB image used for clustering RGB values into K clusters to demonstrate image compression.
-- Mall Customer Data: The Mall Customer dataset (Mall_Customers.csv).
+- Mall Customer Data: The Mall Customer dataset (Mall_Customers.csv) for clustering customer data.

 ## Running the Project